 How to Resolve a Tax Dispute with the IRS

-Generally, the best first step if you receive a notice or letter from the IRS disputing a part of your tax return is to take time to read the entire notice, taking note of the action requested, date requested and information that is requested.
+Generally, the best response, if you receive a notice or letter from the IRS disputing a part of your tax return, is to take the time to read the entire notice, making note of the action requested, date requested and information that is requested.
 Many disputes with the IRS can be resolved with very little effort if you follow the directions outlined in the notice.

-3. Appeal: If you do not agree with a decision or ruling made by the IRS, you have the right to appeal.
+If you do not agree with a decision or ruling made by the IRS, you have the right to appeal.
 You can appeal the results of an audit or a change made to an offer in compromise in which the IRS has increased the penalties and fees associated with your payment.

-4. Support of a Tax Professional: If you are not comfortable communicating your dispute with the IRS yourself, you may want to enlist the help of a tax firm.
+In fact, an experienced tax expert can help you at every step along the way, not just while you’re making an appeal.
+If you are not comfortable communicating your dispute with the IRS yourself, you may want to enlist the help of a tax firm.
 Professional tax firms have years of experience communicating directly with the IRS on behalf of clients.
 Tax firms can help you with effective communication and they can go over your tax documents and help you formulate the best possible argument to support your position.

-Contact Success Tax Relief
+About Success Tax Relief